Horseferry Road: Horseferry House

 This was the location of No. 5 (London) Regional Fire Control Centre during World War II, and the headquarters of 26th Middlesex (Cyclist) Volunteer Rifle Corps.
 The building was most recently used by the Home Office to house Prison and Probation head office staff, and is as of 2007 being converted into residential flats.

 Westminster College

 Established by the Methodist Church in 1851, Westminster Training College was on the street until it relocated to Oxford in 1959.
 Today their Oxford site is the Harcourt Hill Campus of Oxford Brookes University, where their archives and art collections can still be viewed.
 Their site on Horseferry Road is now the location for the Channel 4 Headquarters, which were built there in 1994.

 No. 95

 The regimental headquarters and museum of the London Scottish Regiment is in a 1985 building at no. 95, on the former site of the Industrial Museum.
-That Museum was completed in 1914 but was used for educational and social purposes by the Australian Imperial Force (AEF) and Metropolitan Police until the Museum finally opened in it in 1927.
+That Museum was completed in 1914 but was used for educational and social purposes by the Australian Imperial Force (AIF) and Metropolitan Police until the Museum finally opened in it in 1927.